hessllab/HW_5/README.md

 ```
 wget -r -e robots=off -A "$1"*.rwl '-R "*-noaa.rwl"' -np -nd https://www1.ncdc.noaa.gov/pub/data/paleo/treering/measurements/northamerica/usa/
 ```
-I had to use two 'wget' commands to extract the files with different numbers of characters.
+I had to use four 'wget' commands to extract the files with different numbers of characters.
 I tried my best to implement the 'reject' flag that you mentioned, however 'man grep' only told me what it did, not how to use it.
 Google was also less than helpful.
 The 'wget' I listed above does not work (it still lists the 'noaa' files), however it was the closest I could get to a command that would work.